 Children often look up to the permanent collection area and ask cautiously what is up there.
-I had a recent visit while picking up art supplies for a class with my 2-year-old granddaughter, as we walked up the last two steps to the main gallery.
-She froze in her tracks and looked up the permanent collection room while pointing there stated “Nana, WE not go up there.”
-I reassured her we weren’t going “up there” and she was OK to continue into the main gallery.
+I had a recent "visit" while picking up art supplies with my 2-year-old granddaughter, as we walked up the last two steps to the main gallery she froze in her tracks and looked up the permanent collection room, pointing there and stated “Nana, WE not go up there.”
+I reassured her we weren’t going “up there” and she was ok to continue into the main gallery.

-The history of people who spent time at Fort Lincoln is so deep that there isn’t one specific story that can tie back to the creepy happenings here.
+The history of people who spent time at Fort Lincoln is so deep that there isn’t one specific story that can tie back to the strange and eerie happenings here.
 Many people passed away under completely normal circumstances like disease or old age.
 But that hasn’t led to any shortage of ghost stories.

 For me, the first was actually during the Haunted Fort that it happened.
 The sun was setting and the shadows of trees and people were starting to get really long.
 I drove back to the infantry post to make sure no one was wondering around or parked there.
 Not a person or car in sight.
 That was until I looked over my shoulder.

 It was like watching one of those old-time photos come to life.
 A man dressed in a full blue uniform, the exact same the infantry men used to wear around here in the 1880s, was walking straight for me.
 He had a rifle in his hand and looked straight ahead at me with each step.
 I’m not sure if I was more thrown off by the convincing historical look of him, like no one from this time, or how he seemed to have come out of thin air from the infantry house.
 I was completely alone just two seconds ago.